Angela Lynn Douglas: Later life

-In 1977, Douglas wrote a satirical letter to the lesbian journal Sister about how transsexual woman were superior to cisgender woman and would replace them when technology and medical science allowed trans woman to give birth in response to the firing of Sandy Stone from Olivia Records.
+In 1977, Douglas wrote a satirical letter to the lesbian journal Sister about how transsexual women were superior to cisgender women and would replace them when technology and medical science allowed trans women to give birth in response to the firing of Sandy Stone from Olivia Records.
 This was quoted as serious evidence that trans women hated cisgender women by Janice G. Raymond in The Transsexual Empire, which led to critiques of intellectual dishonesty for misquoting.

 Due to her popularity as a rock musician and writer, she faced a lot of speculation about her surgical transition, which was completed by John Ronald Brown in 1977.
 However, she said the results left her mutilated and helped get him arrested.

 In 1978, Stan Grossman with Newcastle Publishing Company profited off of featuring her in an X-rated magazine, using erotic photos of her pre- and post-operation, without paying her any royalties.
 Douglas attempted to sue him, but the results are unknown.

 Between 1978 and 1979, Douglas became an active participant in US Nazi politics and espoused extremely racist views, later suggesting her far-right shift was caused by mind control by her enemies.

 In 1982, Douglas returned to living as a man.
 In 1991, after winning $232,567 in a lottery game, she returned to living as Angela and moved to Palm Beach, Florida.
 In 1992, she ran out of money, and after suffering a stroke, was reported to have continued living as a man.

 Douglas also self-published the autobiographies Triple Jeopardy: The Autobiography of Angela Lynn Douglas in 1983 and Hollywood's Obsession in 1992, where she claimed that most representations of transsexuals in the media were based on her life.
 Historical accounts note a degradation in her mental health as she aged, claiming in Triple Jeopardy that her friend Randy Towers was a "reptilian, transsexual ET" who'd come to earth to "aid human transsexuals" and that Angela Davis spent years impersonating Douglas.

 Douglas used racist and sexualizing language toward Black and Latino people.
 In Triple Jeopardy, Douglas presented herself as someone who challenged her family members' racist conceptions.
 However, her depictions of Rodriguez were highly sexualized, and she commented that Rodriguez was intelligent despite being Cuban.
 Douglas stated life for transsexuals in jail is similar to the outside world since "the most ignorant black, Latin, or anyone is still above us and can control our lives to a great extent, with the full weight of a sexist, callous Society and legal system on their side."

 In 2007, Douglas died from heart complications.